SarasArya/Node.js-Interview-Questions/README.md

 10. What is the Use of underscore in Node.js?
 11. What is Event Loop and Event Emitter?
 12. Why to use Buffers instead of binary strings to handle binary data ?
+13. What is garbage collection and why is it needed?
 [Answers](https://blog.risingstack.com/node-js-interview-questions/)